Tobias024/Cyclistics-Case-Study/Cyclistic case study.md

 ```

 \
-2. Merged data sets to create a single one:
+2. We merged data sets to create a single one:

 ```{r}
 totaltripdata <- rbind(X202112_divvy_tripdata,X202201_divvy_tripdata,	X202202_divvy_tripdata,	X202203_divvy_tripdata,	X202204_divvy_tripdata,	X202205_divvy_tripdata,	X202206_divvy_tripdata,	X202207_divvy_tripdata,	X202208_divvy_tripdata,	X202209_divvy_publictripdata,	X202210_divvy_tripdata,	X202211_divvy_tripdata,	X202212_divvy_tripdata)
 ttd <- totaltripdata
 ```

-\

-### Process:
+## Process:

 #### Used tools:

-In order to prepare, organize and clean the data we used R Studio.
-The language R allows to create summarized tables with relevant information at big scale with which all visualizations were then created.
-Although R is capable of creating visualization, in this case, most of them were created on *Google sheets* and *tableau* due to aesthetics & efficiency.
+In order to prepare, organize and clean the data we used *R Studio*. *R* allows to create summarized tables with relevant information at big scale with which all visualizations were then created.
+Although *R* is capable of creating visualization aswell, in this case, most of them were created on *Google sheets* and *tableau* due to aesthetics & efficiency.

 \
 3. After noticing there were duplicated rows, they were removed by using: